djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 - nonstationarity;
 - insufficient spatial extent to observe the sill;
 - a process whose model does not have a sill in the observed range.

----

-## 18. Diagnostics: what should be checked before trusting the model?
+## Diagnostics: what should be checked before trusting the model?

-A geostatistical workflow should not consist only of "calculate variogram, fit curve, krige."
+A geostatistical workflow should involve more than calculating a variogram, fitting a curve, and kriging.

 At minimum, inspect the following.

-### 18.1 Map the raw observations
+### Map the raw observations

 Look for: